Lead Acid Batteries - AGM Batteries - Lithium Batteries

 7. No Self Discharge: Lithium Batteries can hold a full charge over 1 year and has virtually no self-discharge.

 8. Amp Hours: A lead acid battery’s rating is usually specified at the 20-hour discharge rate.
 At high rates of discharge above 20 A the usable capacity can be reduced to less than half due to something called “Peukert’s Effect”.
 (A 225 AH Lead Acid Battery at an 80 A discharge rate may only run for 53 minutes)

 Whereas a 225 AH Lithium battery at an 80 A discharge rate can last up to 3 hours.

 9. Higher Energy Density: 4 times higher than Lead Acid Batteries.

 10. Superior “Usable” Capacity: A Lithium Battery can be fully discharged down to 100% without damaging the battery meaning that if your application requires 200 AH a 225 AH Lithium Battery will be sufficient whereas you would need 3 to 4 times that amount in the case of Lead Acid Batteries.

-11. Higher amount of Charge cycles: A typical Lithium Battery life expectancy is between 2000 to 4000 charge cycles as compared to a typical Lead Acid Battery life expectancy of between 200 and 300 charge cycles you are getting more than 10 times the amount of charge cycles with a Lithium Ion Battery.
+11. A higher amount of Charge cycles: A typical Lithium Battery life expectancy is between 2000 to 4000 charge cycles as compared to a typical Lead Acid Battery life expectancy of between 200 and 300 charge cycles you are getting more than 10 times the amount of charge cycles with a Lithium-Ion Battery.

 All these added benefits make Lithium batteries the perfect choice in most renewable energy applications, marine applications, RVs, etc. The recent lower prices and the improvements in safety as well as the easy plug and play connection and compatibility with almost any charger or charge controller is making everyone stop and take a second look at Lithium Batteries.